-Teaching in RE challenges stereotypes, misinformation and misconceptions about race, gender and religion.
-Lessons seek to present religions and world views in all their richness and diversity in terms of beliefs, traditions, customs and lifestyle in a sensitive and accurate way in order to encourage a positive attitude towards diversity.
-All questions, views, and opinions are treated with sensitivity and respect.
+Religious education will challenge stereotypes, misinformation and misconceptions about race, gender and religion.
+It seeks to present religions and world views in all their richness and diversity in terms of beliefs, traditions, customs and lifestyle in a sensitive and accurate way in order to encourage a positive attitude towards diversity.
+All questions, views, and opinions will be treated with sensitivity and respect.